Sanofi to boost rare blood disease pipeline with Ablynx acquisition

-The French pharma giant Sanofi announced this morning that it will buy the Belgium-based antibody drug developer Ablynx for $4.8 billion in cash.
+The French pharma giant Sanofi announced last week that it will buy the Belgium-based antibody drug developer Ablynx for $4.8 billion in cash.
 The deal will further bolster Sanofi’s rare blood disease portfolio and pipeline and gives it access to Ablynx’s small-sized antibodies, called nanobodies.

-In striking a deal for Ablynx, Sanofi outbid the Danish drug company Novo Nordisk, which offered $3.1 billion for Ablynx two weeks ago.
-Ablynx opted to wait for a better offer and got it from Sanofi.
-Novo’s chief financial officer, Jesper Brandgaard, told Reuters that he could not justify paying Sanofi’s 50% higher price.
+In striking a deal for Ablynx, Sanofi outbid the Danish drug company Novo Nordisk, which offered $3.1 billion for Ablynx three weeks ago.
+Novo’s chief financial officer, Jesper Brandgaard, told Reuters that he could not justify paying the higher price.

-For Sanofi, the deal is the second in two weeks for a company involved in blood diseases.
 On Jan.
-22, the French firm said it would spend $11.6 billion to acquire the rare blood disease company Bioverativ, which is Biogen’s former hemophilia business.
+22, Sanofi also said it would spend $11.6 billion to acquire the rare blood disease company Bioverativ, which is Biogen’s former hemophilia business.

-In a conference call with investors about the latest acquisition, Sanofi emphasized that the long-term value lies in Ablynx’s nanobody technology.
+Sanofi emphasized that the long-term value lies in Ablynx’s nanobodies.
 Normal antibodies are composed of two main segments, a heavy chain and light chain.
 Nanobodies are heavy-chain-only antibodies that are derived from camels and llamas.
-The end result is a smaller-than-normal antibody drug that can be delivered more easily.
+The end result is a smaller-than-normal drug that can be delivered more easily.

-The Ablynx compound most likely to be approved first is caplacizumab, a nanobody for a rare autoimmune blood clotting disorder called acquired thrombotic thrombocytopenic purpura (aTTP).
+The Ablynx compound most likely to be approved first, potentially this year, is caplacizumab, a nanobody for a rare autoimmune blood clotting disorder called acquired thrombotic thrombocytopenic purpura (aTTP).
 Caplacizumab blocks Von Willebrand factor, a blood-clotting glycoprotein that strings platelets together.

 In people with aTTP, an enzyme that normally chops up Von Willebrand factor is inactive.
-As a result, platelet clumping can run out of control and cause deadly clots.
-Paradoxically, these people are also at risk for excessive bleeding because the body uses up its platelets quickly.
+As a result, platelet clumping can run amok and cause deadly clots.

 In a Phase III clinical study of people with the disease, caplacizumab improved platelet levels, lowered risk of aTTP-related death or recurrence, and may have protected against organ damage.

-European drug authorities will review the drug this year, and Ablynx expects sales to begin by the end of 2018.
+European drug authorities will review the drug this year.
 The drug will be submitted to the U.S. Food & Drug Administration later this year.

-Ablynx was founded in 2001 and went public in Europe in 2007.
-Eight of the firm’s nanobodies, including caplacizumab, are in clinical trials, and it has over 30 active collaborations with firms such as Abbvie, Boehringer Ingelheim, Merck & Co., Novartis, and Novo.
+Overall, eight of the firm’s nanobodies are in clinical trials.
+It has over 30 active collaborations with firms such as Abbvie, Boehringer Ingelheim, Merck & Co., Novartis, and Novo.

 Join the conversation